-Detroit Electric finalizes design
+Detroit Electric finalizes first car design

 Start-up electric vehicle maker Detroit Electric unveiled Monday the final exterior design of its battery-powered SP:01 sports car before the company’s promised production start early next year.